 43. And having said these things, he cried with a loud voice, “Lazarus, come out here!”

-44. And the man who was dead, feet and hands bound with grave clothes, and his face wrapped with a cloth, came out.
+44. And he who was dead, feet and hands bound with grave clothes, and his face wrapped with a cloth, came out.
 Jesus said to them, “Loose him, and let him go!”

 ¶45.
 Many of the Jews, therefore, who had come with Mary and had seen what Jesus did, believed in him.